 What is this lawsuit about?

-The lawsuit alleges that between 2010 and 2018, Wells Fargo miscalculated attorneys’ fees that were included for purposes of determining whether a borrower qualified for a mortgage loan modification under the U.S. Department of Treasury’s Home Affordable Modification Program (HAMP).
-Specifically, fees that should have been compared for purposes of the relevant calculation were instead added – which resulted in the erroneous denial of trial loan modification and repayment plans.
-Over 500 borrowers impacted by this calculation error later lost their homes to foreclosure.
+The lawsuit alleges that between 2010 and 2018, Wells Fargo miscalculated attorneys’ fees that were included for purposes of determining whether a borrower qualified for a trial loan modification under the U.S. Department of Treasury’s Home Affordable Modification Program (HAMP).
+Specifically, fees that should have been compared for purposes of the relevant calculation were instead added – which resulted in the erroneous refusal to offer a trial loan modification or repayment plan.

 Wells Fargo denies Plaintiffs’ allegations.
 Wells Fargo denies that it breached a contract or that the erroneous calculations of trial payment plans caused foreclosures or any related damages.